 After graduating from UNC with his degree in English Education in 1990, Coach Littleton served as an assistant coach at the University of Arkansas Little Rock.
 At the time, Littleton was the youngest division I assistant coach in the country.
 After finishing a two-year stint at Arkansas Little Rock, Littleton was named the first head coach of the newly established Edmond North, Oklahoma High School, where he was the youngest 6A head coach in the state.
-In only the school's second season, they broke into the top 10 in Oklahoma's largest classification, 6-A, where they remained for the remainder of Littleton's tenure.
+In only the school's second season, they broke into the top 10 in Oklahoma's largest classification, 6A, where they remained for the remainder of Littleton's tenure.
 In 1999 Littleton was named the head coach of Cascade College in Portland, Oregon.
 Once again, in only his second season at Cascade College Littleton's team posted the best record in school history and competed for the school's first conference title.
 After Cascade College Littleton coached overseas on Okinawa Island.

 Littleton is currently the head coach of 6A Flower Mound, Texas High School.
-Over the last five years at Flower Mound High School the Jaguars have won the most games in school history in 2012-13 (26), won the second most games in school history in 2015-16 (25), won the third most games is school history in 2017-18 (24) made the playoffs three(2013, 2016, 2017) of five seasons with the fourth season (2015) being a play-in game, made the playoffs in back-to-back seasons in 2016 and 2017 for only the second time in school history, posted the most wins in any two-year stretch in school history in the 2015-16 season and the 2016-17 season (45 wins), posted the second most wins in any two-year stretch in school history the 2012-13 and 2013-14 season (44 wins), posted the most wins in any 5-year stretch in school history(2012-2017), had the best finish in district in school history (2017-18), posted the second best district finish in school history (2016-17), beat the number one ranked team in the state of Texas for the first time in school history (2016-17), and broke into the Texas 6-A top ten for the first time in school history (2015-16).
+Over the last eight years at Flower Mound High School the Jaguars have won the most games in school history in 2012-13 (26), won the second most games in school history in 2015-16 (25), won the third most games is school history in 2017-18 (24) made the playoffs in 2013, 2016, 2017, 2018 with the fourth season, 2015, being a play-in game, made the playoffs in three consecutive seasons in 2016, 2017, and 2018 for the first time in school history, posted the most wins in any three-year stretch in school history in the 2015-16 , 2016-17, and 2017-2018 seasons (70 wins), posted the most wins in any two-year stretch in school history the 2016-17 and 2017-18 season (45 wins), posted the most wins in any 6-year stretch in school history(2012-2018), had the best finish in district in school history (2017-18), posted the second best district finish in school history (2016-17), beat the number one ranked team in the state of Texas for the first time in school history (2016-17), and broke into the Texas 6-A top ten for the first time in school history (2015-16).
 During the 2017-18 Littleton’s Flower Mound team also ran the table the second half of district play for the first time in school history, winning all seven games by an average of 16 points on their way to winning 16 of their last 19 games.
 Littleton’s 2018-19 team gave the Jaguars their fourth consecutive 20-plus win season for the first time in school history.

 Littleton is a native of Ada, Oklahoma and has been married to his high school sweetheart, Marci, for 34 years.
 The Littletons have twin sons, Isaac and Solomon (16 years), and a daughter, Carolina Grace (14 years).